mwarning/KadNode/README.md

   * E.g.:  `foo.p2p`

 All identifiers are converted to lowercase and are therefore case insensitive.
-A ".p2p" at the end of every identifier is ignored.
-It is used to direct requests to KadNode.
+A ".p2p" at the end of every identifier is ignored and not applied to the digest.
+It is used to direct requests to KadNode only.

 ## OPTIONS